-But can you believe everything you see on TV?
+But can you always believe everything you see on TV?
 After all, rabbits are herbivores equipped with very sensitive digestive and immune systems.
 Their nutrition needs are vastly different from humans, so it’s always a good idea to do some research before introducing new foods into your rabbit’s diet.

 After that, you’ll learn how and how much carrot to feed your rabbit before finding out whether different colored carrots are good for your bunny.
 So, when you’re ready to learn more about whether cartoon rabbits’ favorite food is good for your pet rabbit, this guide has all the answers for you.